 Antarctica and the Arctic Unit for Preschool and Kindergarten Classrooms

 Children generally have the most success learning to read when we start by using the phonics method.
-With this activity, children learn vocabulary associated with the cold places on earth and winter whist they practice identifying the initial sounds and pair pictures with the correct beginning letter.
+With this activity, children learn vocabulary associated with the cold places on earth and winter whilst they practice identifying the initial sounds and pair pictures with the correct beginning letter.

 Sight word cards help children quickly recognize familiar words when they first start to read and give them more confidence in the process.
 Gather letters and loose parts of some kind.
 There are so many different options you can use – wooden, magnetic letters, printable letters of different colors, one color, or two different colors for vowels and consonants.